Super-resolving frequency measurement with mode-selective quantum memory: Introduction

-The ultimate precision in resolving spectral features is bounded by the quantum mechanical nature of the optical field~\cite{Helstrom_1969}.
-From quantum estimation theory, Tsang, Nair, and Lu have shown that Rayleigh's criterion is not a fundamental limit, but rather an artifact of the direct intensity measurement (DI) strategy - with coherent measurements an arbitrarily small separation can be resolved with a constant, fine precision~\cite{Tsang_2016}.
+The ultimate precision in resolving spectral features is bounded by the quantum mechanical nature of the optical field.
+From quantum estimation theory, Tsang, Nair, and Lu~\cite{Tsang_2016} have shown that Rayleigh's criterion is not a fundamental limit, but rather an artefact of the direct intensity (DI) measurement strategies.
+Instead, coherent measurements can resolve arbitrarily small separations with constant, finite precision.
 To circumvent the classical resolution limit, implementing a coherent mode filter to select the optimal mode basis before detection, instead of DI measurements, is essential~\cite{Pa_r_2016,Rehacek_2017,Tham_2017,Gefen_2019,Pushkina_2021,Zanforlin_2022}.
-The practical realization of this advantage, however, relies critically on the accuracy of the mode filtering, as experimental imperfections like mode crosstalk and detector noise substantially diminish the achievable precision~\cite{Bonsma_Fisher_2019,Gessner_2020,Lupo_2020,Sorelli_2021,Oh_2021,Rouvi_re_2024}.
-The high-fidelity coherent mode filtering is generally needed for broader quantum information processing and quantum metrology technologies~\cite{Brecht_2015,Mukamel_2020,Raymer_2020,Humphreys_2014,Awschalom_2021}.
-Looking ahead, the future quantum networks demand sensor nodes with such capability of coherent TF processing, ideally integrated with on-demand buffering for signal synchronization~\cite{Makino_2016,Davidson_2023}, coherent bandwidth and frequency conversion to interface different physical platforms and network channels~\cite{Kielpinski_2011,Radnaev_2010,Karpi_ski_2016} - all while preserving quantum coherence.
-These integrated functionalities are essential for building robust, distributed quantum-enhanced sensors~\cite{Zhang_2021} capable of dynamically adjusting to varying environmental conditions across a network~\cite{Kimble_2008,Roslund_2013,Proctor_2018,Azuma_2023}.
+However, the practical realisation of this advantage relies critically on the accuracy of mode filtering, as experimental imperfections like mode crosstalk and detector noise substantially diminish the achievable precision~\cite{Bonsma_Fisher_2019,Gessner_2020,Lupo_2020,Sorelli_2021,Oh_2021,Rouvi_re_2024}.
+The high-fidelity coherent mode filtering is generally needed for broader quantum information processing and quantum metrology technologies~\cite{Brecht_2015,Raymer_2020,Humphreys_2014,Awschalom_2021}.
+Looking ahead, future quantum networks will demand sensor nodes capable of coherent TF processing, ideally integrated with on-demand buffering for signal synchronization~\cite{Makino_2016,Davidson_2023}, coherent bandwidth and frequency conversion to interface different physical platforms and network channels~\cite{Kielpinski_2011,Radnaev_2010,Karpi_ski_2016}—all while preserving quantum coherence.
+These integrated functionalities are essential for building robust, distributed quantum-enhanced sensors~\cite{Zhang_2021} capable of dynamically adjusting to varying environmental conditions.